tenancy/docs/docs/hyn/5.x/migrations.md

 - `tenancy:migrate:rollback` - Rollback the last database migration
 - `tenancy:db:seed` - Seed the database with records

 > The --website_id optional option accepts multiple values.
+Though optional, but if you leave the option out it will run the command against all tenant.
 For example:

 > When you want to migrate website 1, you run `php artisan tenancy:migrate --website_id=1`

 > When you want to migrate website 1 & 2, you run `php artisan tenancy:migrate --website_id=1 --website_id=2`

+> When you want to migrate all website, you run `php artisan tenancy:migrate`

+> The website_id reflects the auto incremented `id` column of the Website and **NOT** the UUID.

 Please check their separate signatures for more information of valid arguments and options.